Danodya/movie-client/README.md

 and both will start automatically when the container runs with the entrypoint script with the provided arguments.

 >[!NOTE]
-> If the `movie-client` needs to run by logging into the container, change the `entrypoint.sh` by replacing the last line with:
+> If the `movie-client` needs to run by logging into the container, change the `entrypoint.sh` by replacing the last line with `bash`.
-> `bash`
 >
-> For example:
+> For example, to run the client application for the years 1940 and 1950 by logging into the container:
 > ```bash
-> docker run --it ghcr.io/danodya/jr103155:1.0.0
+> docker run --it ghcr.io/danodya/jr103155:1.0.0    # Logs into the container because the entrypoint script ends with bash
-> python movie-client/main.py -y 1940 1950
+> python movie-client/main.py -y 1940 1950          # Runs the client application for 1940 and 1950
 > ```

 To run the application using Docker, use the following command: